AndrejaKardos/AndrejaKardos/README.md

 **What did you study?**

   I originally studied maths and computer science in Slovenia.
-After moving to Australia, I pursued an advanced, specialised degree in frontend development, with the goal of becoming a well-rounded full-stack software engineer down the line.
+After moving to Australia, I also pursued an advanced degree in frontend development to better round out my full-stack knowledge.

 <br>